galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

 * Run the BWA tool on the 2 fast files we loaded earlier, using sacCer2 as the reference.

 How cool is that?
-No editing .loc files, no making sure you've got TABS instead of spaces..
+No editing `.loc` files, no making sure you've got TABs instead of spaces.
 Fully auto!

 ## So, what did we learn?